adica/embed-items/README.md

 # embed web pages with friendly iframe

-In the past year, I've been working at [playbuzz](https://www.playbuzz.com), as part of the `story` team. we build a platform that helps our partners to create more engaging content.
+In the past year, I'm working at [playbuzz](https://www.playbuzz.com), as part of the `story` team. we build a platform that helps our partners to create more engaging content.

-After they use our [creator](https://publishers.playbuzz.com/create-with-playbuzz/) to create their pages, they need to embed it on their sites.
+After our users use the [creator](https://publishers.playbuzz.com/create-with-playbuzz/) to create their pages, they need to embed it on their sites.
 To do that we use a simple `iframe`. that is the most common way to embed items in web pages, and it's been used on most sites for almost 20 years now.

-When one of our partners finish to editing this page we give him a code snippet that looks something like that:
+To do so - we give the user a code snippet that looks something like that:

 ```js
 <script src="//cdn.playbuzz.com/widget/feed.js"></script>